 How to Grow Pickling Cucumbers

 Pickling cucumbers are fun to grow.
-These "little" cucumbers grow just the
+These "little" cukes grow just the right

-right size for your favorite pickle recipe.
-They are tender and tasty, with
+size for your favorite pickle recipe.
+They are tender and tasty, with smaller

-smaller seeds than a regular sized "Cuke".
-Popular varieties include Boston
+seeds than a regular sized "Cuke".
+Popular varieties include

 Pickling cucumbers are grown just like a regular cucumber.
 It is a vining